izzypt/NetPractice/README.md

 By understanding these fundamentals, you can start configuring a small-scale network and handle IP address assignment, subnetting, and related aspects effectively.
 Remember that practice and hands-on experience will solidify your understanding of TCP/IP addressing.

+<a id="ipandmask"></a>
 # IP Address vs Subnet Mask

 - An ***IP address*** and a ***subnet mask*** are two fundamental components used to define and identify devices on a network.
-- An IP address uniquely identifies a device on a network, while a subnet mask determines how the IP address is divided into network and host portions.
+- An IP address uniquely identifies a device on a network ( the network and the device)
-- Together, they help in routing data effectively within and between networks.
+- A subnet mask determines which portions of the IP address are the network address and which one are the host address.

 ### IP Address:

-An IP address is a unique numerical label assigned to each device (such as a computer, printer, router, or smartphone) connected to a network that uses the Internet Protocol for communication.

 The primary purpose of an IP address is to identify and locate devices within a network or across the internet.